RobMeades/ioc-client/README.md

 `sudo mount -o remount,rw /boot`

-# Saving Logs Persistently With A Read Only Root
+## Saving Logs Persistently With A Read Only Root
-If you wish to have the robustness of the Linux world by following the procedures of the previous section but you also want to save your `ioc-client` log files for later uploading, you should set up a separate partition in which to store them.
+If you wish to have the robustness of the Linux world as specified [above](#Preventing-Disk-Corruption-On-Removal-Of-Power-Without-Shut-Down) but you also want to save your `ioc-client` log files for later uploading, you should set up a separate partition in which to store them.
 To do this you will require another Linux machine that can mount the SD card in as a second drive (or a version of Ubuntu on USB drive with which you can temporarily boot any Windows machine into Linux).
 The instructions below are based on those here:

 https://www.howtoforge.com/linux_resizing_ext3_partitions